Thenlie/mdnman/lib/javascript/web_api/console/index.md

 console.log(JSON.parse(JSON.stringify(obj)));
 ```

-There are other alternatives that work in browsers, such as [`structuredClone()`](/en-US/docs/Web/API/structuredClone), which are more effective at cloning different types of objects.
+There are other alternatives that work in browsers, such as {{DOMxRef("Window.structuredClone", "structuredClone()")}}, which are more effective at cloning different types of objects.

 #### Outputting multiple objects